An Egg Soufflé Recipe With Autumn Herbs

 How This Recipe Came About…

-Judith’s knack for focusing on self care and emotional preservation through the art and assembly of straightforward classical dishes is fascinating.
+Judith’s knack for focusing on self-care and emotional preservation through the art and assembly of straightforward classical dishes is fascinating.
 Her opinion?
 Cooking for yourself is an exercise in spiritual upholding.

 Judith’s Cheese Soufflé was among the first recipes I attempted from the book.
 This was WAY BEFORE I even knew I enjoyed cooking.
 This cookbook is part of my journey to where I am today with Not Entirely Average.

 Judith’s Cheese Soufflé is one of my favorite weeknight dinners.
 Paired with a table wine and a basic salad, dinner is on my table in under 30 minutes.
 I have reimagined her original method for a larger yield.
-The recipe I share today is adapted from Judith’s original, but serves 4 to 6 as a main dish and boasts the addition of fresh herbs and fresh nutmeg.
+The recipe I share today is adapted from Judith’s original but serves 4 to 6 as a main dish and boasts the addition of fresh herbs and fresh nutmeg.

-What Is A Substitute For Freshly Grated Parmesan Or Cheddar In This Recipe?
+What Is a Substitute for Freshly Grated Parmesan or Cheddar in This Recipe?

-Beaufort cheese is an Alpine cheese produced in Beaufortain, Tarentaise Valley and Maurienne in the French Alps.
-It is a firm, raw cows milk cheese associated with the gruyere family.
+Beaufort cheese is an Alpine cheese produced in Beaufortain, Tarentaise Valley, and Maurienne in the French Alps.
+It is a firm, raw cow’s milk cheese associated with the gruyere family.
 Run over the blade of a micro plane, this cheese has distinctive buttery, nutty, and mildly salty nuances.
 There is nothing about Beaufort cheese that is not to love.

-What Is The Best Way To Make A Soufflé?
+What Is the Best Way to Make a Soufflé?

 Read your recipe…TWICE!
 Once you begin a soufflé recipe, time is precious.
 Speed is mildly integral.
 Your soufflé won’t be successful if you continuously stop mid-recipe to search for or measure an ingredient.